bsmith89/resume/resume.md

     co-advised by Dr. Thomas M. Schmidt and Dr. Aaron A. King

--   [2015-2016] Instrumental in preparing a UM Glenn Center for Aging Research grant which was funded for \$50,000.
+-   [2015-2016] Instrumental in preparing a UM Glenn Center for Aging Research grant that was funded for \$50,000.
     Principal Investigator: Dr. Thomas M. Schmidt

 -   [2013-2014] UM Ecology & Evolutionary Biology Departmental Block Grant